Just to be clear...

 Life Strategy 40% Equity Fund

 Life Strategy 60% Equity Fund

 Each of the five funds is an index tracker fund: an index tracker fund directly ‘tracks’ a financial index, such as the FTSE 100.

 The Vanguard UK Government Bond Index Geographical Allocation Fund is the lowest-risk, lowest-potential return fund in the range.
 It may be suitable if you’re willing to accept lower long-term potential returns in order to reduce the risk of losses.
-Your money would be invested as follows: approximately 1% in equities and 99% in UK Gilts.
+Your money would be invested as follows: 100% in UK Gilts.

 The LifeStrategy® 80% Equity Fund is the highest risk and potential return fund in the range.
 It may be suitable if you are happy to accept a high level of volatility to pursue superior long-term returns.
 Your money would be invested as follows: 80% in equities and 20% in bonds.

 Don't forget: you don't need to choose the fund, we choose it for you.

 The stock market has always had its ups and downs and always will.
 But of course, you want an idea of the profit your investment might make.
 So, we provide you with three investment return projections, based on pessimistic, realistic and optimistic markets.
 The projections take account of a range of economic variables, including the amount you’re investing, how long you want to invest for and the current state of the economy.
 So, the projections relate to what is happening in financial markets right now and in the future - we don’t just look at what happened in the past.